 - Cut them in thin slices because after boiling we will mash them.

-- Heat the oil in a cooker.
-Add jeera seeds and wait till they crackle.
-Add broken whole chilli powder and heeng.
+- Heat the oil in a cooker and add jeera seeds.
+Wait till they crackle and then add broken whole chilli powder and heeng.

 - Add chopped singharas and salt.
 Mix them thoroughly.
 Add about half cup of water.